2025–26 Kuwaiti Premier League

 It was announced on June 20, 2025, that the league would kick off after the September FIFA international break, on September 12, 2025.

-On August 7, 2025, the Board of Directors of Jahra SC confirmed its intention to withdraw from all sports competitions due to the clubs financial issues with Kuwait Sports Authority.
+On 28 February, the Minister of Youth Affairs Tariq Al-Jalahma announced the full suspension of all sporting activities, including the league, for undetermined period due the Iranian strikes on Kuwait.
+This suspension ended in May 2026, with games resuming from May 14.